 Notice period: Some companies will let you cancel immediately (which you only want to do if you have new coverage starting right away), while others require 30 days notice

 3. Sign and send the cancellation letter, if required.

 This step is only necessary if your insurance provider requires a cancellation letter.
-Remember, if you’re switching companies, ensure that you have new coverage lined up that starts on or before your end-of-coverage date.
+Remember, if you’re switching car insurance companies, ensure that you have new coverage lined up that starts on or before your end-of-coverage date.
 You should set it so your old policy terminates on the same day that your new policy begins.

 4. Get a notice of your policy cancellation.

 This means your policy is officially canceled.
 This is also when you’ll get a refund of any pre-paid premiums, excluding any required fees.